 4. Human Resources

 Many organizations are actively looking to hire bilingual human resource specialists.
-Unlike monolingual HR professional, bilinguals are able to help companies bring foreign language-speaking workers on board with ease.
+Unlike monolingual HR professionals, bilinguals are able to help companies bring foreign language-speaking workers on board with ease.
 This helps to improve workplace diversity, a concept that is currently driving organizations to greater financial success.
 According to research by McKinsey and Company, companies with an ethnically diverse workforce are 35 percent more likely to do better than those without.

 5. Customer Service